Vyral/shannon-doser/testimonials.md

 Karen is absolutely great to work with.
 She is responsive and promptly coordinates showings providing pertinent information to base decisions on.
 Karen is a pleasure to work with and flexible to meet the customer's needs.
 We could not be more satisfied and highly recommend  Karen as your next realtor.
 </p>
 <p class="testimonial-author">
-— Michael and Stacey Johnson
+— Michael and Stacey J.
 </p>
 <hr>